 Continue Reading

-This is an element of the gradebook setup for a points-based gradebook.
-Repeat these steps for each grade category you mention in your syllabus.
-Scroll to the top of the main page of your course (if you aren't there already).
-Select the Grades option from the Secondary Navigation.
-Select the Gradebook Setup option from the Tertiary [...]
+These steps will help you design your gradebook using the Points Layout.
+This is just one part of the gradebook setup that you will need to complete.
+Scroll to the top of the main page of your course.
+Select the Grades option from the secondary navigation.
+Select the Gradebook Setup option from the drop-down menu.
+Click the Edit menu to the [...]

 Continue Reading